Determination of phenolic content

 50g of the test sample extracts are dissolved in 24 mL of methanol to allow for homogenization.
 16 mL of distilled water and 10 mL of 6M HCl are added.
 This followed thermostatic process for 2 hours at 95°C. Later, the solution is filtered and subsequently goes through high-performance liquid chromatography (HPLC) analysis.

 The separation of plant samples on the gradient HPLC is done.
-Phenolic acid and flavonoid identities are established, as well as the limit of detection (LOD) and limit of quantification (LOQ) are calculated.
+Phenolic acid and flavonoid identities are established, as well as the limit of detection (LOD) and

 This is carried about as per the methods applied in the study exploring the antioxidant properties of flowers and roots of Pyrostegia venusta (Ker Gawl) Miers.